Emotional Support Animal Registration for Dogs & Cats - Colorado

 Technically, there is no such thing as emotional support animal registration.
 Though this is a common phrase used, there is no database where dogs, cats, or other pets should be registered as ESAs.
 In addition, emotional support animals do not require a license or official certification.

-1. Find a Licensed Mental Health Professional
+1. Consult a Licensed Mental Health Professional

 2. Get an Emotional Support Animal Letter

-Note: In Colorado, securing a valid ESA letter is all it takes to accomplish what many refer to as “emotional support animal registration.”
-Your dog doesn't need to wear a vest or tags for identification.
+Furthermore, ESAs don’t need to wear a vest or tags for identification.
 Some owners, however, may choose to outfit their support animals with special collars or vests indicating their role.

 4. Update Your ESA Letter

-Closeup of a mental health professional updating someone’s emotional support animal registration
+Closeup of a mental health professional updating someone’s emotional support animal registration in Colorado

 To conclude this article, we’d like to remind readers that in Colorado, a formal ESA letter from a mental health professional is all the “emotional support animal registration” that an ESA needs.
-There is no need to put an emotional support animal’s details on a website — and there are no licenses, certificates, or mandatory vests/collars/tags that ESA’s need.

 In addition, emotional support animal owners, similar to other pet parents, have the responsibility to ensure that their ESAs pose no threat to other people or animals in the community.
-For both dogs and cats, this means ensuring that the pets are well-behaved, reasonably quiet, and have updated vaccine shots that prevent transmissible diseases from spreading.

 Till next time, we’re with you every pounce of the way!